cilium/cilium/Documentation/gettingstarted.rst

 This document serves as the easiest introduction to using Cilium.
-It is a detailed walk through of getting a single-node Cilium environment running on your laptop/desktop.
+It is a detailed walk through of getting a single-node Cilium environment running on your machine.
 It is designed to take 15-30 minutes.

 If you haven't read the :ref:`intro` yet, we'd encourage you to do that first.